louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![3-single-trip-final-location.gif](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/3-single-trip-final-location.gif)

-In the final published data, this the location provided of these start and end points.
+In the final published data, this is the start and end point location provided.

 ### 4. Potential Original Locations

 Since someone looking at the open data does not know which points have been moved from which nearby area, the final points could have come from a radius of up to 800 meters in any direction.
-This means each data point could have actually originated from anywhere within a 1,600 meter diameter circle, ie. one mile.
+This means each data point could have actually originated from anywhere within a 1,600 meter diameter circle, i.e. one mile.

 ![4-potential-original-locations](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/4-potential-original-locations.gif)

 # Feedback

-We welcome any feedback you have with this data anonymization method, and your thoughts.
+We welcome any thoughts and feedback you have with this data anonymization method.
 Please open an issue to discuss publicly, or contact us through our [open data website](https://data.louisvilleky.gov/) [contact form](https://louisvilleky.wufoo.com/forms/open-data-contact-form/).
 And let us know if you are using this, some variation of this, or a different method for publishing your city's dockless data as open data or for open records requests.

-*Methodology developed, implemented, and documented by Michael Schnuerle, Louisville's [Chief Data Officer](https://louisvilleky.gov/government/civic-innovation-and-technology/data-officer).
+*Methodology developed, implemented, and documented by Michael Schnuerle, Louisville's [Chief Data Officer](https://louisvilleky.gov/government/civic-innovation-and-technology/data-officer).*